jeremy-miller/elixir-life/README.md

 [this](http://www.east5th.co/blog/2017/02/20/rendering-life-on-a-canvas-with-phoenix-sockets/) blog.

 ## Tasks
-- Setup node-lint to lint HTML, CSS, JS files
-  - Add to readme
-  - Add to Travis build
-  - Add config files to node-lint repo
-  - Update node-lint repo with commands for using other linting tools
 - Try generating documentation, check in if good
 - Test Inch CI doc coverage
 - Add patterns